-^{&#}x27;Talk on the Progress of Tennis Locally over the Past Fifty Years and the History of One of Those Clubs - the Nedlands Tennis Club over the Past Fifty Years', unpublished transcript held by Nedlands Library Local Studies Collection.
-The tea-tree hedges originally provided a windbreak for the courts but as more housing was established around the courts, wind became less of a problem.

-Information from Lange, Holton and Barblett, 28 March 2006.
+Talk on the Progress of Tennis Locally over the Past Fifty Years and the History of One of Those Clubs - the Nedlands Tennis Club over the Past Fifty Years', unpublished transcript held by Nedlands Library Local Studies Collection; & Information from Howard Lange, Keith Holton and Alan Barblett, meeting at club-house, 28/3/06.
+Williams, A. E. Nedlands: From Campsite to City, City of Nedlands, 1984,p.
+269.